LAW 7172 - Strategic Space Law

-Issues paper: The scope of this topic is large and there will be numerous legal and policy issues encountered through the week.
-Students will be required to identify a particular issue that has resonance with them and write a 1,200 word paper examining that particular issue and its policy context.
-Students may use this short paper to hone arguments that will be used in their long assessment paper or use the opportunity to address a discrete area of interest that may not ultimately feature in their long paper.
+Short Issues Paper: The scope of this topic is large and there will be numerous legal, ethical and policy issues encountered through the course.
+Studnets will be required to identify a particular issue that has resonance with them and to write a 2000 word paper examining that particular issue.

-Research Essay: While students will be free to design any relevant (and approved) topic they would like, selected possible topics will be presented progressively through the course for consideration.
-All topics must be approved by the course coordinator, preferably by the last day of the course.
+Research Essay: While students will be free to design any relevant (and approved) topic they would like, selected possible topcs will be presented progressively through the course for consideration.
+These proposed topics will be mostly based on the themes that attract particular student engagement during the week.
+All topics must be approved by the Course Coordinator by the last day of the course.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending